henrik/plug_and_play/README.md

 ## Setting up a Plug app, the easy way

-Generate a new project with `--sup` (to get a supervisor tree and an application callback), e.g.
+Generate a new project with `--sup`, e.g.

     mix new hello_world --sup